 The Pectoralis Minor muscle is the smallest of the two pectoral (chest) muscles.
-It works together with Serratus anterior which protracts and rotates upwards.
+It works together with Serratus anterior which protracts and rotates the scapula upwards.
 When the two work together, pure protraction (without rotation) is produced.

 Shrugging the shoulders (scapula elevation) requires the use of levator scapulae and Trapezius.
 Fixation of the scapula by other muscles, allows the levator scapulae muscles to work together to aid cervical extension, or independently to laterally flex (side bend) the neck towards the side of the working muscle.